PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## National/local pauses might fail

 If one country pauses AI development, other countries will continue to develop AI.
+We might end up in a world where the first AGI is developed by a non-cooperative actor, which is likely to be a bad outcome.
 The incentives to pause individually are weak, because the benefits of AI development are large, and the risks of AI development are global.
 This is a classic [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) situation.